Can life be considered as a loss under the civil law of damages? Thoughts based on a decision of BGH in Germany

 The majority of lawsuits against doctors allege medical errors that resulted in the death of patients or in other cases the deterioration of their health.
-A lawsuit filed a few years ago against a doctor in Germany accused him of the opposite: That the doctor was responsible for prolonging the patient's life when he should have ended it.
+A lawsuit filed a few years ago against a doctor in Germany involved an accusation against him of the opposite: That the doctor was responsible for prolonging the patient's life while he should have ended it.

 Facts of the case

-The defendant, a general doctor, began to care for the patient in the spring of 2007 and while his health condition continued to deteriorate as in 2008 he lost the ability to communicate.
-Since 2010, he had difficulty in breathing, burdened additionally by various diseases, such as pressure and pneumonia.
+The defendant, a general doctor, began to care for the patient in the spring of 2007.
+The patient’s health deteriorated as of 2008 resulting in the loss of his ability to communicate.
+Since 2010, he had difficulty in breathing, while he was also suffering from increased blood pressure and pneumonia.

-It is noted that the patient had not drawn up a will or expressed his will regarding whether he wished to remain alive with the use of life mechanical support.
+It is noted that the patient had not drawn up a will or expressed his will regarding whether he wished to remain alive with the use of life mechanical support or not.

 The person suing the doctor was the patient's son, who claimed that the serum feeding was not medically indicated from early 2010 onwards, and was not affirmed by the patient and also that the supervising attorney was not informed.
 Instead, the plaintiff argued, feeding his father through the serum led to an unreasonable prolongation of his illness with no prospect of improvement in his health condition.